• About

 uHlanga is a small South African poetry press run by Nick Mulgrew.

 Our books are available to order from all retail bookstores in South Africa, Namibia and Botswana.
+Our distributors are Protea Distribution in Cape Town and can be reached at +2721 001 7618.

-Outside of South Africa, most of our books are available in print through the African Books Collective.
+Outside of South Africa, many of our books are available print-on-demand through the African Books Collective.

 On social media